baishalidutta/kafka-elasticsearch/README.md

 # Kafka Elasticsearch Log Processing

-Project for real time log processing using kafka, Python and Elasticsearch
+Project for real-time log processing using kafka, Python and Elasticsearch

 It's assumed that zookeeper, kafka, elasticsearch and Kibana are running in the localhost, it follows this process: